 Together the pair fled and as promised the chief allowed the couple to marry.

-The only part of the taniwha's body that didn't burn was his heart, which continues to beat to this day, causing the tide to rise and fall in synchronised rhythm.
+The only part of the Taniwha's body that didn't burn was his heart, which continues to beat to this day, causing the tide to rise and fall in synchronised rhythm.

 Myth reproduced courtesy of Reed Publishing (NZ) Ltd

 A slightly less interesting explanation is that the lake is a seiche.
 A seiche is a standing wave and is caused when restrained parts of the lake are affected by wind and atmospheric changes.